 Imagine breezing lazily by dramatic Alpine scenery that endlessly unfurls into lush Mediterranean melodies of vineyards, orchards and palms — all held under the spell of castles, spires and the wooing Italian sun.

 Sound tempting?
-Welcome to Merano, Italy.
+Welcome to the Tappeiner Promenade in Merano, Italy.

 This South Tyrolean jewel is blessed from mountain peak to mountain peak with so much rich history and natural splendor you could meander from dusk to dawn never tiring of its beauty.

 And guess what?
 The promenades of Merano are meant for just that.